sydasif/python-book/docs/source/03_collection/03_set.md

 ## How Set Operations Can Help Network Engineers

-Sets are a data type in Python that store collections of unique elements.
-They are useful for network engineering tasks, such as IP address management, VLAN management, and device inventory management.
-In this section, we will learn how to use sets for these tasks, and see some code examples.
+Sets in Python are great for network engineering tasks like managing IP addresses, VLANs, and device inventories.
+Let's see how sets can help with these tasks using some examples.

-## IP Address Management
+### IP Address Management

 Sets can help manage IP address pools by finding available addresses, overlapping addresses, or combining pools.
-We can use the difference, intersection, or union operations to perform these tasks.
+You can use difference, intersection, or union operations for these tasks.
 For example:

 ```python
 # Example IP address pools